LLNL/MACSio/README.md

 The name "MACSio" is pronounced max-eee-oh.

+## Installing

+The easiest way to get MACSio is to install using the Spack package manager (see [https://spack.readthedocs.io](https://spack.readthedocs.io/en/latest/)).
+Installing with Spack is as simple as `spack install macsio`.

+Alternatively, see the [INSTALLING](/INSTALLING) file for manual installation instructions.

 ## Release

 MACSio is released under the terms of the GPL license.
 For full details